 • Maintains records in an accurate and timely manner in accordance with regulations.

 High School Diploma/G.E.D. required, Associates or Bachelor’s Degree in Human Services related field preferred.
-NYS OASAS Certified Recovery Peer Advocate (CRPA) with CCAR Certificate is required.
+NYS OASAS Certified Recovery Peer Advocate (CRPA) with CCAR Certificate or progressing toward certification is required.
 Individual must have an understanding of and respect for each individual’s unique pathway to recovery.
 Peer Advocate must have a working knowledge of the substance use disorder treatment systems, support services, and a demonstrated commitment to the Recovery Community.
 Strong written and verbal communication skills and computer literacy required.